Skip to main content

 Claude Design admin guide for Team and Enterprise plans

-Claude Design by Anthropic Labs lets your team create on-brand designs, prototypes, presentations, and interactive microsites through conversation with Claude.
+Claude Design lets your team create on-brand designs, prototypes, presentations, and interactive microsites through conversation with Claude.

-Claude Design by Anthropic Labs is now available in research preview to Pro, Max, Team, and Enterprise plans.
+Claude Design is available in beta to Pro, Max, Team, and Enterprise plans.
 This capability is default off for Enterprise plans.

 Claude Design works best when a design system is set up for your organization first.
 This ensures every project your team creates stays true to your brand, typography, color palette, and component patterns.
 This guide walks you through enabling Claude Design, setting up the right foundation, and rolling it out to your team.